ros/meta-ros/README.md

   The repository contains a layer for ROS that builds on top of the OpenEmbedded Core layer and the meta-oe layer.

-  We believe it should work with the current HEAD of the layers mentioned above.
+  We try our best to keep up with the development of the current HEAD of the layers mentioned above.
+If you notice any problems with the current HEAD, please report this in our issue tracker.
-  As a further reference, here are the version I currently work with:

-  * commit d3d5ccd3275196fb9e4cb8f49d3c087b97c20ed6 of https://github.com/openembedded/oe-core
-  * commit 2a463dddcf76d7fa437e96f6cf0210143e97a904 of https://github.com/openembedded/meta-oe
-  * commit bf9be2029b2bded5f532bdda4c38ae3dff5d1cf6 of git://git.openembedded.org/bitbake in the bitbake directory
+  You can use this layer with earlier versions of the layers mentioned above and their release branches, dora and daisy, with a few minor adjustments.
+  The section "dependencies on recent commits" in this file provides a few pointers to adjust this layer for other versions.

 ## USAGE ##